Table of Contents

 Transtheoretical model (Prochaska, Di Clement, 1994)

-The transtheoretical model describes in 6 steps the successful process of behavioral change.
-As a future doctor, it is important to find out which stage your patient is currently in, in order to intervene properly and be able to treat him.
+The transtheoretical model describes in 6 steps, the successful process of behavioral change.
+It is important to find out which stage a patient is currently in, in order to offer proper management.

 |1||carelessness, not ready||precontemplation|